-The college is upgrading its student information system which includes Records and Registration, Agresso Student, Agresso Financials and HR.
+The university is upgrading its student information system which includes Records and Registration, Agresso Student, Agresso Financials and HR.
 Our current system from Unit4 is being upgraded to their new product, Unit4 Student Management.
 Staff in Student Financial Services, the Registrar’s Office, The Gage Center, and Residence Life will see major changes to how they work day-to-day.
-This is the largest information system change at the college in 14 years and will take up to 18 month to complete.
+This is the largest information system change at the university in 14 years and will take up to 18 month to complete.

 What is changing?

 - Records and Registration will completely change for students and faculty.

 - The Agresso desktop client used by faculty and staff to manage student records will be going away.